chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - `One guard huffs, “You’re princes who get everything your heart could ever want.
 Who could ever ask for more?”`
 - `“I could,” said the third prince.
 “We’re not like other boys—we’re princes.
 We’re not like you.
 It doesn’t even matter to us if you lived or died after this.”`
 - `Another guard speaks up, suddenly in a higher pitch.
 “Every guard in here would die for you.
 Some already have.
 You’re not worthy of us.”`
 - `Dramatically, the princesses take off their helmets and guises, hair flowing.
-“So, the feeling’s mutual.”`
+“So, the sentiment is mutual.”`

 ### `3.5 Fanning the Fire - NEW`